 At the time of application, applicants must be high-performing, midlevel IT professionals who have reached the GS-12 to GS-14 level and have at least three to five years of experience working in their field.
 Please be aware that your agency may raise the level of qualifications to meet their guidelines.

 Program content is geared toward motivated, aspiring leaders with the experience and ability to take on needed leadership positions within their teams.
 We ensure all applicants meet the minimum qualifications for the programs to ensure the quality of the experience for all program participants.

-Applications must include your personal information, professional experience and objectives, up-to-date resume and letter of reference from your supervisor.
+Applications must include your personal information, professional experience and objectives, up-to-date resume and endorsement form from your supervisor.
 Carefully consider your short-answer responses to ensure your government career objectives align with our high expectations for participants.
 You may save your application and return to it later.

 The Federal IT Leaders program is divided into classroom sessions and experiential learning opportunities to ensure participants can use the skills they develop.